Mount St Bernard Abbey: Background

 The monks remained at Lulworth until 1817, when they returned to France to re-establish the ancient Melleray Abbey in Brittany, following the Bourbon Restoration.
-This was short-lived as, following the July Revolution of 1830, the monks were again persecuted and left to found Mount Melleray Abbey in Ireland (1833).
+This refondation was short-lived as, following the July Revolution of 1830, the monks were again persecuted and left to found Mount Melleray Abbey in Ireland (1833).
 It was from the Irish monastery of Mount Melleray that a small colony of monks was dispatched to found the monastery of Mount St Bernard in 1835.

-The Cistercian order dates back to the 12th century and the Trappists to the mid-17th century.
+The Cistercian order dates back to the 12th century and the Trappists, in their origins a Cistercian reform, to the mid-17th century.
 Mount St Bernard is the only abbey belonging to this order in England.